dhruv-sharma007/medium-clone/README.md

-# MEDIUM CLONE
+# Writer Social media app

 ## WHY
-- ### I am learning serverless backend with hono and cloudflare workers so i build this app
+- ### I am learning full stack development backend with hono and react so i build this app

 ## TECH STACK I USED FOR IT
 - **Typescript**, **hono**, **prisma**, **postgresql**, **react**, **bun**, **neon.tech**